Omarmedhat0/Embedded-Linux/Embedded_Linux/U-boot/Qemu/README.md

     > - The line `inet 192.168.1.12/24` indicates that the IP address is `192.168.1.12`, and it's part of the `192.168.1.0/24` subnet.
     > - The `wlp2s0` interface represents a wireless connection.

-  * Make a script in U-boot directory with your machine IP it's name is `qemu-ifup` . t is responsible for configuring the Server network interface (TAP) as we have only on network interface for my pc so i  will make a virtual interface to use it between QEMU and TFTB server
+  * Make a script in U-boot directory with your machine IP it's name is `qemu-ifup` .
+It is responsible for configuring the Server network interface (TAP) as we have only on network interface for my pc so i  will make a virtual interface to use it between QEMU and TFTB server

     ```bash
     #!/bin/sh